Mission Raceway Park

 Mission Raceway Park, also known as MRP, is an auto racing facility located in Mission, British Columbia, Canada.
 The facility features a ¼ mile NHRA-sanctioned dragstrip, a 2 km 9-turn road course, and a 3 km motocross track.
 It is owned and operated by the B.C.
 Custom Car Association, and the BCCCA operates the drag strip directly.
+The road course and motocross tracks are operated independently by the Sports Car Club of British Columbia (SCCBC) and the Lower Mainland Motocross Club (LMMC) respectively.
 The road course was renamed in 2022, now known as the Speed-Fanatics Motorsports Circuit.

 Drag strip history

 The BCCCA originally drag raced on unused runways at Abbotsford Airport from 1952 to 1957.
 The original Mission Raceway Park opened in 1965, and the facility operated until 1978 (a motocross track was added in 1973).
 However, MRP was shut down when the District of Mission wanted to establish an industrial park on the site.
 After years of negotiating and legal wrangling, the new MRP was opened on March 14, 1992, on land near the Fraser River.
 The drag strip was awarded a National Open by the NHRA in 1993.

 MRP won the NHRA Division 6 Track Of The Year Award five years in a row, from 1994 to 1998.
 It then won the same award three years in a row from 2005 to 2007.